mouseless-eth/Listing-Sniping-Bot/README.md

 # Listing Sniping Bot
-When new tokens gets listed on a DEX, bots are able to detect the **contract event emmited** and can use this to their advantage by being one of the first to buy the newly listed token at a **very low price.**
+When new tokens gets listed on a DEX, bots are able to detect the **onPairCreated event emmited from the contract** when a new pair is created.
+They can then, use this to their advantage by being one of the first to buy the newly listed token at a **very low price.**

 This repo explores this idea by showing an implementation of a bot snipes **specific** tokens as soon as they are listed.
 This bot works under the assumption that **the name of the token to snipe is known before its launch.**